Case Study Guidelines

 - Focus on what was done (related to Scrum@Scale).

-- End with results: provide data & concrete metrics that illustrate the impact of what was done.
+- End with results: provide data & concrete metrics that illustrate the business impact of what was done.

 - Fewer words, more images.